-Semi-truck accidents, also known as big rigs or 18-wheelers, are among the most tragic types of accidents due to the size and weight of the truck.
+Accidents involving semi-trucks, also known as big rigs or 18-wheelers, are among the most tragic types of accidents we see, mainly due to the size and weight of the truck.
 Truck accidents often result in catastrophic injuries, permanent disability, and sometimes more than one fatality.
 Damages are high, and trucking companies will fiercely defend these cases.

 These large trucks typically weigh over 10,000 pounds.
 While their engines are much more powerful than a standard motor vehicle, they must also pull much more weight and take twice as much time and distance as a standard motor vehicle to stop.
 A motor vehicle traveling around 55 miles per hour may take about 130 to 140 feet to stop; larger trucks moving at the same speed may take up to 400 feet to stop.
 Due to the difference in stop times and excessive weight, accidents with large trucks can occur more frequently and cause more damage.